A Glimpse Inside the Story

 When Saida found herself pregnant amid a marital crisis and legal storm, she thought the worst was behind her.
 But her path would lead through an unexpected diagnosis, the brief life of her daughter Olivia, and the near-death arrival of her son Gabriel—born at just 23 weeks.

-For anyone who’s faced a detour they didn’t choose—this is for you.
+For anyone who’s faced a detour you didn’t choose—this is for you.

 ⋯ ✤ ⋯